MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-form-create.md

     - **Lead & Contact**: If a contact with the same email address already exists, it's updated.
 New lead is always created.
     You can change the duplicate record handling in the [form settings](real-time-marketing-manage-forms.md#form-settings).
 Or you can [change the defaults](real-time-marketing-form-global-settings.md) for all your new form.

+    > [!IMPORTANT]
+    > **Lead & Contact** audience is a preview feature.
+    > You can activate this new type of audience in Settings - Feature Switches - Forms.
+    >
+    > A preview feature is a feature that is not complete but is made available before it’s officially in a release so customers can get early access and provide feedback.
+Preview features aren’t meant for production use and may have limited or restricted functionality.
+    >
+    > Microsoft doesn't provide support for this preview feature.
+Microsoft Dynamics 365 Technical Support won’t be able to help you with issues or questions.
+Preview features aren’t meant for production use, especially to process personal data or other data that are subject to legal or regulatory compliance requirements.

     In this example, enter a name for your new form and select **Contact** as the target audience.

     > [!div class="mx-imgBorder"]